An Accelerated Inexact Dampened Augmented Lagrangian Method for Linearly-Constrained Nonconvex Composite Optimization Problems: Augmented Lagrangian Method

+Since $\lam^{-1}=O(1)$, the above complexity consists of the sum of two components: $S_1 = O(\lam^{1/2}\eta^{-1/2})$ and $S_2 = O(\lam^{-1/2}\eta^{-1/2}\rho^{-2})$ (ignoring logarithmic terms).
+In general, if the tolerances $\rho$ and $\eta$ are small, then $S_2 \ll S_1$ and choosing larger values of $\lam$ improves the complexity bound in \eqref{eq:spec_acg_compl}.
+Under the assumption that there exists a constant $m \ll M$ satisfying \eqref{eq:curve_cond}, this observation justifies the claim made in the paragraph following assumptions (A1)--(A4), namely, that AIDAL can benefit if such $m$ is known; otherwise, the only option available would be to be set $\lam$ to the much smaller quantity $1/(2M)$. }

-inner (or ACG) iterations.
-Also, the number of resolvent (or proximal) evaluations of $h$ in AIDAL is on the same order of magnitude as in \eqref{eq:total_acg_compl} from the fact that the ACG algorithm in Appendix~\ref{app:ACG} performs only one resolvent evaluation every ACG iteration.
+It is also worth mentioning that, the number of resolvent (or proximal) evaluations of $h$ in AIDAL is on the same order of magnitude as in \eqref{eq:total_acg_compl} due to the fact that the ACG algorithm in Appendix~\ref{app:ACG} performs exactly one resolvent evaluation per ACG iteration.